Waldensians: Catholic response

 The Catholic Church viewed the Waldensians as unorthodox, and in 1184 at the Synod of Verona, under the auspices of Pope Lucius III, they were excommunicated.

 In 1207 there was a religious conference of Catholics and Waldensians at Pamiers.
 Several leading Waldensians returned to Catholicism, notably including Waldo's disciple Durand of Huesca who went on to found an order the Poor Catholics intended to appeal to the Waldensian emphasis on evangelical poverty and to preach.

 In 1211 more than 80 Waldensians were burned as heretics at Strasbourg; this action launched several centuries of persecution that nearly destroyed the movement.
 Pope Innocent III went even further during the Fourth Lateran Council in 1215, officially denouncing the Waldensians as heretics.
-The Waldensians in turn excommunicated Pope Benedict XI.
+In 1263, 17 Waldensians were condemned by Franciscan inquisitors in Marseille.

-Waldensians briefly ruled Buda, the capital of Hungary from 1304 to 1307.
+Waldensians briefly ruled Buda, the capital of Hungary, from 1304 to 1307.

-In 1487 Pope Innocent VIII issued a bull Id Nostri Cordis for the extermination of the Vaudois.
+In 1487 Pope Innocent VIII issued a bull, Id Nostri Cordis, for the extermination of the Vaudois.
 Alberto de' Capitanei, archdeacon of Cremona, responded to the bull by organizing a crusade to fulfill its order and launched a military offensive in the provinces of Dauphiné and Piedmont.
 Charles I, Duke of Savoy, eventually interfered to save his territories from further turmoil and promised the Vaudois peace, but not before the offensive had devastated the area and many of the Vaudois had fled to Provence or south to Italy.

 The theologian Angelo Carletti di Chivasso, whom Innocent VIII in 1491 appointed Apostolic Nuncio and Commissary conjointly with the Bishop of Mauriana, was involved in reaching a peaceful agreement between Catholics and Waldensians.